By ELLIOT LINDSAY

 Investigators searched for the kidnapper but could not obtain enough evidence to pin the crime on a suspect.
 However, they believed the man to have been 25 years old and someone Philip knew.
 This was the only way they could explain why Philip left with the man without crying.

-In the end, the mystery remained unsolved, although Philip was unharmed and lived a happy life with his parents and the new baby brother, who was born a few days after Philip was found.
+In the end, the mystery behind the identity of the kidnappers of Philip Powell has never been solved.
+Philip lived a happy life with his parents and the new baby brother, who was born a few days after Philip was found.

 The article was originally published by Neighbourhood Media https://www.neighbourhoodmedia.com.au/post/the-narrabeen-kidnapping-australia-s-first-kidnapping-for-ransom